FAQ’s-Frequently Asked Questions

 Click here for a free quote for repairing dog damage.

-Click here to send us an e-mail with pictures of the Bible attached.
+Click here to send us an e-mail with pictures of the Bible attached

 Click here for a quote to repair or rebind your Bible and replace the thumb tabs.

-A. Not on a softcover Bible.
+Not on a softcover Bible.
 The flexing of the cover makes it difficult to keep the old leather firmly attached to the new leather.
 Now, if you have a hardcover Bible, that’s not a problem; usually the answer would be “yes.”

 Click here to e-mail us and make an appointment to come by.